Antonietta Fagnani Arese: Relationship with Ugo Foscolo

 Her relationship with Foscolo likely began in July 1801.
 The poet dedicated his ode All'amica risanata ('To the healed friend') to her, stating "Oh how beautiful you were that evening!
 How many times I retracted my eyes full of fear!
 Yes, my fantasy and my heart began to create of you a divinity," ("E com'eri tu bella questa sera!
 Quante volte ho ritirati i miei occhi pieni di spavento!
 Sì, la mia fantasia e il mio cuore cominciano a crearsi di te una divinità.")

 By 4 March 1803, their relationship had ended, with Foscolo writing that Antonietta "had a heart made of brain" ("aveva il cuore fatto di cervello").
+This passage is cited by Benedetto Croce in The Essence of Aesthetics to demonstrate art presupposing logic in his Philosophy of the Spirit.

 Their relationship is known through his letters, which present an interesting literary case.
 Antonietta returned Foscolo's letters to him after their relations had ended, and the poet then entrusted them to Silvio Pellico.
 After Pellico's arrest the letters passed through various hands, including the Italo-Greek writer Emilio De Tipaldo.
 De Tipaldo created two apographa, which ended up with the Barbèra Editorial House.
 The originals, likely in Greece, have never been found.